The First Augustinian Missionaries

 - Oklahoma: Cascia Hall Preparatory School, Tulsa

-- Ontario: St. Gregory Parish, Cambridge; St. Thomas of Villanova College and Our Lady of Grace Monastery, King City, and Sacred Heart Parish, Toronto
+- Ontario: St. Gregory Parish, Cambridge; St. Thomas of Villanova College and Our Lady of Grace Monastery, King City, and Sacred Heart Parish, King City

 - Texas: Immaculate Heart of Mary Parish, Abbott; Nativity of the Blessed Virgin Mary Parish, Penelope; Our Lady of Mercy Parish, Hillsboro; St. Mary Parish, Gainesville; St. Thomas Aquinas Parish, Pilot Point; Sacred Heart Parish, Muenster, and St. Peter Parish, Lindsay

 - Wisconsin: St. Monica Novitiate, Oconomowoc; Holy Rosary Parish, Kenosha, and St. Rita Parish, Racine